xieliang555/Language-Modeling/README.md

 ## Results on three open datasets
-usingthe combined tricks of ...
+using the combined tricks of ...

 |  train/dev ppl | LSTM    | Transformer |
 |:-------------: | :-----: | :---------: |